 1. How do I sign up?

-- You will receive an automatic receipt confirming your order and cost
+- After placing your order, you will receive an automatic receipt confirming your order and cost

 - Your resources will arrive within 2 weeks of placing your order.
 If they do not arrive within 2 weeks, please e-mail firstname.lastname@example.org.
 Please note: if you are ordering materials in more than one language, your resources may arrive separately as it is our language partners who dispatch the materials for their respective language.